-^{} The countries that showed higher growth in gender diversity on boards are Italy (which had the lowest starting point, with an average of 4.2 per cent female board membership in 2011), Belgium and France.
+The countries that showed higher growth in gender diversity on boards are Italy (which had the lowest starting point, with an average of 4.2 percent female board membership in 2011), Belgium and France.
 In Germany, the trend is not yet apparent because the quota was only recently introduced.
-Source: Women in the Boardroom: A Global Perspective', Fifth Edition, Deloitte (June 2017).
+Source: "Women in the Boardroom: A Global Perspective", Fifth Edition, Deloitte (June 2017).

-5 The citation is taken from Margaretha Wiersema and Marie Louise Mors, What Board Directors Really Think of Gender Quotas', Harvard Business Review (14 November 2016), <https://hbr.org/2016/11/what-board-directors-really-think-of-gender-quotas> last accessed 15 January 2018.
+The citation is taken from Margaretha Wiersema and Marie Louise Mors, "What Board Directors Really Think directors-really-think-of-gender-quotas last accessed 15 January 2018.